jxloveh/who_got_the_flushot/README.md

 # Who got the flushot?
-An analysis of who have received the flu vaccination using BRFSS survey data of 2016-2018
+An analysis of who have received the flu vaccination using BRFSS survey data of 2016-2018 using R

 ## Introduction
 There are a fair number of people who refuse to receive flu vaccination every year.
 The flu vaccine this year (2019) was brought up as a big issue because it did not match the circulating fl so well this flu season.
 I got the flu shot as I personally thought yearly vaccination was still worth getting.
 At the same time, I have grown interested in who tend to receive yearly flu vaccinations.